Universal usability: Challenges

+Meeting technical accessibility standards does not guarantee usability for all users.
+For example WCAG provides an essential foundation for digital accessibility, yet it does not specifically require dark mode support, despite dark mode being essential rather than preferential for many blind, low-vision, and neurodivergent users who experience fatigue, headaches, and task abandonment without it.
+This illustrates how compliance-focused approaches can overlook features that significantly impact real-world usability.

+Research has demonstrated that compliance with accessibility guidelines alone is insufficient to ensure universal usability.
+A controlled study found that only 27% of accessibility problems identified through usability testing with disabled users could have been detected using Web Content Accessibility Guidelines guidelines, concluding that "the application of WCAG alone is not sufficient to guarantee website accessibility."

+The Journal of Usability Studies similarly notes that "while manufacturers often say things like 'we tested with an automated software tool, so we're accessible,' the reality is that nothing replaces real-world evaluations involving people with disabilities.
+The more inclusive the design and evaluation, the more universally usable a product or interface becomes.
+Guidelines alone do not lead to universally usable products.

 Electronic curb-cuts

 The analogy "curb-cut" has been used by advocates of universal usability to explain how ICT products designed for disabled users can be beneficial to all users.
 Sidewalk curb-cuts are added to accommodate wheelchair users, but the benefits extend to baby carriage pushers, delivery service workers, bicyclists, and travelers with roller bags.
 In the context of ICT design and development, universal usability is often tied to meeting the needs of people with disabilities.
 The adaptability needed for users with physical, visual, auditory, or cognitive disabilities is likely to benefit users with differing preferences, tasks, hardware, etc. Hence, electronic curb-cuts – system functions that are designed for people with disabilities – may be usable by everyone in various usage situations.
 It might be expensive to transform an existing system to meet universal usability standards, but the extra cost of integrating electronic curb-cuts into a new system can be minimalized.

+Practitioners have emphasised the importance of including users with disabilities at the earliest stages of design.
+Former Australian Human Rights Commissioner Edward Santow argues that "it's about bringing to the earliest stages of research and development the importance of being inclusive," noting that inaccessible digital services exclude people with disabilities "in the same way that a poorly designed bus or building prevents people with a physical disability from participating."
+Industry observers note that "those who stand to gain the most from digitisation are most at risk of being left behind" when excluded from testing, and that standard development practices often "park 'edge cases' to a backlog," systematically deprioritising diverse users.